The LEZ operates 24 hours a day, every day of the year, including weekends and public and Bank Holidays.

 We have already begun retrofitting 900 of our older Euro III buses with Selective Catalyst Reduction (SCR) systems to reduce their NO2 emissions.
 We will also replace another 900 Euro III buses with the newest, ultra-low-emission Euro VI buses by 2015.

 Over the next four years, we will introduce 600 hybrid New Routemasters.
 This will significantly reduce CO2 emissions in the Capital by around 20,600 tonnes a year.
-Alongside this, there is a commitment to deliver 600 conventional hybrids by 2016 - a total of 1,200 hybrid buses by 2016.
+Alongside this, there is a commitment to deliver 600 conventional hybrids by 2016 - a total of 1,200 hybrid buses.